simon-javier/backup-manuscript-thesis/main.typ

 Specifically, this study seeks to achieve the following objectives:
 + To obtain a high-quality dataset with a minimum resolution of 224x224, sourced from publicly available fingernail images on Roboflow, containing at least 3,000 labeled nail images, and applying standardized preprocessing techniques, including resizing and normalization, to ensure data consistency and suitability for deep learning.
-// + To curate a high-quality, diverse dataset of fingernail images with verified systemic disease labels, applying standardized preprocessing techniques, including resizing, and normalization to ensure data consistency and suitability for deep learning.
 + To augment the dataset by at least 30% using systematic geometric and photometric transformations to enhance model generalization and robustness for systemic disease classification.
 + To develop and train multiple deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) on the augmented dataset to classify systemic diseases from fingernail images.
 + To evaluate and compare the performance of the trained models using standard metrics, including accuracy, precision, recall, and F1-score for convolutional neural networks (CNNs), and confidence intervals, sensitivity, and specificity for probabilistic models, to identify the most effective model for systemic disease classification.